conda/ceps/cep-3.md

 sending the list of required `MatchSpec` objects to the underlying `conda.resolve.Resolve` instance.

-The `Resolve` class its too tied to the `Clauses` class, and some of its abstractions do not hold true for `libsolv`.
+The `Resolve` class is too tied to the `Clauses` class, and some of its abstractions do not hold true for `libsolv`.
 As a result, we decided to operate at the `Solver` level.
 We subclassed `Solver` and replaced its `Solver.solve_final_state()` method, which only requires us to return an